thearn/nreltraining2013/docs/bem.rst

 You have an assembly, with i/o and components connected and hooked up to a workflow.
 But you still need to connect the assembly i/o to the components it holds.
 There are two ways you can do that.
 The first way, assuming you have existing variables defined like the inputs we created, is to again use the connection editor.
-Right click somewhere in the assembly and select ``Edit data connections`` from the menu.
+Right- click somewhere in the assembly and select ``Edit data connections`` from the menu.
 This will bring up the connection window.
 This time, leave the source as *-- Assembly --*, but set the target to *BE0*.
-Now you can connect the ``rho`` and ``V`` variables from the ``free_stream`` VariableTree and the ``B`` variable to the coresponding variables in the BladeElement.
+Now you can connect the ``rho`` and ``V`` variables from the ``free_stream`` VariableTree and the ``B`` variable to the corresponding variables in the BladeElement.
 Repeat that for ``BE1``, ``BE2``, and ``perf``.

 We're almost done, but we still need to deal with chord, radius, and twist.
-Chord and Radius are pretty strait forward, but if you look at twist carefully you will see a small problem.
+Chord and Radius are pretty straightforward, but if you look at twist carefully you will see a small problem.
 For the BladeElement, twist is given in radians.
 But in the BEM assembly, it's defined in degrees.
-OpenMDAO can handle this situation just fine.
+Fortunately, OpenMDAO can easily handle this situation.
 When you try to connect two variables of different but compatible units, OpenMDAO will convert them for you on the fly.
 If you try to connect two varaibles with incompatible units, you'll get an error.
 Give it a shot.
 Try to connect the *radius_hub* variable from the assembly to *BE0.theta*.
 You'll get an error.